Ohio Turnpike Toll.com

 What happens if I drive through without paying?+

-Cameras at the gantry record the licence plate.
-The registered owner receives an invoice in the mail at the cash rate, plus any administrative processing fee.
+Cameras record the licence plate and the registered owner receives an invoice in the mail at the unpaid-toll rate, which is higher than both the E-ZPass and the cash/credit rate.

 Can I pay with a credit card?+